 Social contribution for pension insurance (Cotisations sociales pour pension).
 The contribution basis is composed of professional incomes or the following replacement incomes (unemployment benefit, sickness benefit, maternity benefit, parental leave benefit).
 The contribution rate is 24% in total: 8% for the insured, 8% for the employer and 8% for the State.
-For the contribution basis there is a ceiling (except for the civil servants) that corresponds to 5 times the minimum wage, which means for June 2015: $5 \times 1,922.96/month = 9,614.80/month$.
+For the contribution basis there is a ceiling (except for the civil servants) that corresponds to 5 times the minimum wage, which means for June 2014: $5 \ge 1,921.03/\text{month} = \text{€} 9,605.15/\text{month}.$

 Employer social contributions for accident (Cotisations sociales de l'assurance accident).
 These contributions are paid exclusively by the employer.
 All industrial firms are ranged in 22 risk classes.
-Since 2011, the rate is uniform with a level of 1.10% in 2015, 1.00% in 2016 and 2017, 0.90% in 2018.
+Since 2011, the rate is uniform with a level of 1.10% in 2014 and 2015, 1.00% in 2016 and 2017.
 For the contribution basis there is a minimum that corresponds in principle to the minimum wage.
 In the case of a part-time job, the minimum is reduced proportionally regarding the duration of the job.
-There is also a ceiling that corresponds to 5 times the minimum wage, which means for June 2015: $5 \times 1,922.96/month = 9,614.80/month$.
+There is also a ceiling that corresponds to 5 times the minimum wage, which means for June 2014: $5 \ge 1.921.03/\text{month} = \text{€} 9,605.15/\text{month}$.

 Concerning the agricultural or forestry sector, the contributions are calculated according to the size of the land, the vineyard or the forest.